parappayo/code-metrics/README.md

 * Separate modules for stats methods, code parser, report html formatter, and command-line wrapper
 * Test suite using doctest
 * Generate some sample output by running this against other GitHub repos
+* Modularize language support so that language specific parser rules live in their own plug-ins

 ## Lang Support